ZhenyingZhu/StudyNotes/ASP.md

 After email is sent, call `ModelState.Clear();` to clear the form.

-There should be a ASP.NET Core Web Server output in Visual Stuio.
+There should be a ASP.NET Core Web Server output in Visual Studio.
 In debugging mode, those outputs are in Debug window.

 ### Adding Bootstrap